-Japan Cooperation Center Petroleum (JCCP) was founded in November 1981 to promote friendly relations between oil-producing countries and Japan and contribute to securing a stable supply of oil to Japan through technical cooperation and personnel exchanges in the downstream sectors of the oil industry.
+Japan Cooperation Center for Petroleum and Sustainable Energy (JCCP) was founded in November 1981 to promote friendly relations between oil-producing countries and Japan and contribute to securing a stable supply of oil to Japan through technical cooperation and personnel exchanges in the downstream sectors of the oil industry.

 As a country that is almost fully dependent on imports of oil to satisfy the largest part of its primary energy demand, Japan naturally gives high priority to maintaining friendly relations with oil-producing countries.
 Particularly in recent years, it has become ever more important to establish closer ties and strengthen mutual understanding with foreign countries, given the dramatic changes in the oil situation, including changes in the demand-supply structure arising from economic growth in newly emerging countries in the Middle East and Asia, and the increasing geopolitical risks in some of the oil-producing countries.

 Meanwhile, oil-producing countries are focusing their energy on going beyond the export of crude oil and advancing into the refining, marketing and other downstream sectors of the oil industry.
 They thus strongly seek the cooperation of advanced industrialized countries in acquiring the necessary technologies and in the development of human resources.
 This trend can be understood as a manifestation of the strong commitment of oil-producing countries to increase the added value of their oil resources and gain a foothold toward industrialization and industrial diversification in their country.

 Given this situation, Japan, for its part, should respond actively to requests for cooperation in the oil downstream sectors in oil-producing countries as an effective and appropriate measure for strengthening and developing closer ties with these countries and for helping to ensure fairness in the future supply of oil.